-The University Writing Center (UWC) offers free, one-on-one assistance to any Regent student working on an academic writing assignment.
-The writing center staff follows a coaching model, offering individualized guidance in applying principles of effective writing, rather than focusing purely on "fixing" a paper.
-In addition, coaches help writers evaluate the source of problems they encounter by reading segments of the work, eliciting the writer's ideas, and suggesting solutions.
+The University Writing Center offers free, one-on-one assistance to Regent students working on university writing assignments.
+The goal of the Writing Center is to help students become better self-editors.
+Therefore, Writing Center staff and coaches are trained to offer individualized guidance in applying principles of effective writing rather than merely focusing on "fixing" a paper.
+Coaches help writers evaluate the sources of problems through a collaborative coaching method that includes reading segments of the work together, eliciting the writer's ideas, and suggesting solutions for the current work and for future assignments.